Sekator778/solana_boot_camp/token_mint/Readme.md

 # Solana Token Operations

 This project demonstrates how to perform various token operations on the Solana blockchain using the Solana Web3.js and SPL Token libraries.
-The tasks include creating a token mint and minting your own tokens.
+The tasks include creating a token mint, creating an associated token account, and minting your own tokens.

 ## Prerequisites